What graduate programs are offered by Pace University?

 Is the GRE or GMAT required for admission to the graduate programs?

 Lubin School of Business

-The GMAT is required for admission to the Lubin School of Business.
+The GMAT or GRE are required for admission to the Lubin School of Business.
 Information about the GMAT can be found at www.MBA.com.
 Applicants who already hold a masters degree can request a waiver of the GMAT.
 A complete application along with a written statement requesting a waiver of the GMAT will be brought before the graduate admission committee for a decision.